mlflow/mlflow/docs/source/llms/rag/index.rst

 and factually accurate.
 This improvement results in a cost-effective and accessible alternative to training custom models for specific use cases.

-The retrieval mechanism works by embedding documents and questions in the same latent space, allowing a user to ask a question and get the most relevant document chunk as a response.
+The Retrieval mechanism works by embedding documents and questions in the same latent space, allowing a user to ask a question and get the most relevant document chunk as a response.
 This mechanism then passes the contextual chunk to the generative model, resulting in better quality responses with fewer hallucinations.